 The factor 1/(wCR) is considered as the circuit’s Q factor.
 So, the input voltage and kVA that are necessary for the excitation gets diminished by 1/Q. And also, the circuit’s secondary power factor is 1.

-Few of the benefits of implementing resonant transformer are:
+A few of the benefits of implementing resonant transformer are:

-- These are implemented when there the necessity for high current and voltages, and in the scenario of intense high voltages, cascading can also be achieved in a simple manner.
+- These are implemented when there is the necessity for high current and voltages, and in the scenario of intense high voltages, cascading can also be achieved in a simple manner.

 - A pure and exact sinusoidal waveform can be generated